koma-private/Polyglots/README.md

 # Sample polyglot scripts

-PSWrapper.cmd : Sample of a batch file wrapper for a PowerShell script
+* PSWrapper.cmd : Sample of a batch file wrapper for a PowerShell script
+* DIAGNOSE.CMD : A PC diagnostics utility for assisting remote support operation